 Create a new Database Import Filter

-Using the selected value in a SQL Spreads Designer filter
+Using tree-filters in the SQL Spreads Designer

 Using the selected filter values as parameters in a database query